jianping5/blog-jianping5/docs/archives/GFS.md

 records, inside GFS files, to distinguish between correct records and padding.
 CRC32 is an example of a checksum algorithm.

-Q: The paper mentions reference counts -- what are they?
+**The paper mentions reference counts -- what are they?**

-A: They are part of the implementation of copy-on-write for snapshots.
+They are part of the implementation of copy-on-write for snapshots.
 When GFS creates a snapshot, it doesn't copy the chunks, but instead increases the reference counter of each chunk.
 This makes creating a snapshot inexpensive.
 If a client writes a chunk and the master